abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Sets, Types and Russell's paradox
 ===

 We started talking about sets again.
 Most books about category theory (and mathematics in general) begin with sets, and often go back to sets.
 Even in a book about category theory like this one, the standard definitions of most mathematical objects involve sets.
-Indeed, a person who only knows about sets may ditch all my explanations about, for example, monoids being a one-object category and say:
+Indeed, upon hearing the definition about monoids being one-object categories, a person who only knows about sets might say:

-> "Have you seen a set?
+> "Forget that!
+Have you seen a set?
 It's the same thing, but you also have this binary operation."

-Or for *orders* as being categories with one morphism, saying instead:
+Or for *orders* as being categories with one morphism:

 > "Have you seen a set?
 It's the same thing, but some elements are bigger than others."